zerodytrash/TikTok-Live-Connector/README.md

 to open the developer tools.
 Switch to the **Application** tab and select **Cookies** on the left side.
 Then take the value of the cookie with the name **`sessionid`**.

+> [!WARNING]
-<b>WARNING: Use of this function is at your own risk.
+> Use of this function is at your own risk.
 Spamming messages can lead to the suspension of your TikTok
-account.
-Be careful!</b>
+> account.
+Be careful!

 ````ts
 let tiktokLiveConnection = new WebcastPushConnection('@username', {